 Effective June 3, 2014, the Company entered into an Amended Loan and Security Agreement ("Accord") with Bank of Texas.
 The Accord allows for up to \$7,000 in a revolving line of credit and a \$3,000 term loan with maturities of June 3, 2016 and June 3, 2019, respectively.
 Upon expiration of the revolving line of credit under the Accord the Company entered into a Business Loan Agreement ("Agreement") with Bank of Texas for a revolving line of credit up to \$3,000 subject to borrowing base requirements detailed in the Agreement.
-The Agreement matures on June 3, 2018.
+The Agreement specified a maturity date of June 3, 2018.

 In connection with the acquisition of Innotech on December 29, 2016 the Company entered into an Installment Note Agreement, Master Revolving Note Agreement and Revolving Draw Note Agreement with Comerica Bank ("Comerica Agreements").
-The Comerica Agreements allow for up to \$3,000 in a revolving line of credit under the Master Revolving Note Agreement, up to \$3,000 in advances under the Revolving Draw Note Agreement, both with maturities of December 30, 2019, and a \$7,000 term Ioan which matures on December 29, 2023.
-The term Ioan is payable in \$250 quarterly payments due the first business day following each quarter end, commencing in April 2017, with any unpaid principal and interest due at maturity.
+The Comerica Agreements allow for up to \$3,000 in a revolving line of credit under the Master Revolving Note Agreement, up to \$3,000 in advances under the Revolving Draw Note Agreement, both with maturities of December 30, 2019, and a \$7,000 term loan which matures on December 29, 2023.
+The term loan is payable in \$250 quarterly payments due the first business day following each quarter end, commencing in April 2017, with any unpaid principal and interest due at maturity.
 Obligations under the Accord and Agreement with Bank of Texas were extinguished upon entering into the Comerica Agreements.
 The obligations under the Comerica Agreements are secured by a lien on substantially all accounts receivable, inventory and equipment.
-As of December 31, 2016, the Company was paying interest at 3.26% for the term Ioan and 3.27% for the line of credit.
+As of December 31, 2017 the Company was paying interest at 4.07% for the term loan.

-Future principal payments for the term loan, as of December 31, 2016, are as follows:
+Future principal payments for the term loan and revolving draw note as of December 31, 2017, are as follows:

-Year Ending December 31.
+Year Ending December 31,

-roar Enang Booonibor or,

-2017 \$ 750
+2018 \$ 750

-2018 1,000

 2019 1,000

 2020 1,000

 2021 1,000

+2022 1,000

-Thereafter 2,250
+Thereafter 500

-Less: deferred financing costs, net (46)
+Less: deferred financing costs, net (34)

-\$ 6,954
+\$ 5,216